MicrosoftDocs/sdk-api/sdk-api-src/content/evntprov/nc-evntprov-penablecallback.md

 ### -param MatchAllKeyword

+This bitmask is optional.
+This mask further restricts the category of  events that the provider writes.

+This value is passed in the <i>MatchAllKeywords</i> parameter of the
+<a href="/windows/desktop/ETW/enabletraceex-func">EnableTraceEx</a> function.

 ### -param FilterData [in, optional]

 A list of filter data that one or more sessions passed to the provider.
 A session can specify only one filter but the list will contain filters from all sessions that used filter data to enable the provider.